grannycart/bibliography/Humanity.md

   category={Humanity, south america, amazon}
 }
 % Early on the encounter the San Rafael falls.
 When I googled them, I discovered that the falls _were_ the highest in Ecuador --- they collapsed and disappeared a few years ago: https://en.wikipedia.org/wiki/San_Rafael_Falls
+% The epilogue has a description of Aguire the Wrath of God's jouney down the Amazon later after Orellana.

 @article{eska2011women,